gcormier/co2home/readme.md

 # co2home
-This device interfaces with an MH-Z19B and makes the data available in home assistant via esphome.
+This device interfaces with an MH-Z19 and makes the data available in home assistant via esphome.
 It could also work with any other software you'd like on an ESP32.
+It is powered and programmed via a USB-C port.

 Phyiscally, this should also work with the Senseair S8 as it has the same pinouts.
 ESPHome provides a <a href="https://esphome.io/components/sensor/senseair.html">different block</a> to work with this.

+There may be other clones out there as well such as the SYP50-A-5K.

 <img src="docs/co2home-1.jpg" width="20%"/>
 <img src="docs/co2home-2.png" width="60%"/>